-Addressing challenging behavior in the classroom can be one of the most difficult aspects of teaching, but by taking proactive steps to prevent challenging behaviors before they start, teachers can create a more positive learning environment for all students.
-In this blog post, we’ll explore 10 strategies that teachers can use to stop challenging classroom behavior before it starts.
+Addressing challenging behavior in the classroom can be one of the most difficult aspects of teaching.
+By taking proactive steps to prevent challenging behaviors before they start, teachers can create a more positive learning environment for all students.

 Strategies to Stop Challenging Behavior